This program has been archived.

 The ideas, tools, and language of mathematics and statistics play important roles in every area of science and engineering research supported by the National Science Foundation, and it is widely recognized that interactions between the mathematical sciences and other fields catalyze developments in both.
 The Division of Mathematical Sciences wishes to foster the participation of more mathematical scientists, from every area of mathematics and statistics, in such important interdisciplinary work.
 In support of this goal, the MSII activity provides funding to catalyze the involvement of mathematical scientists in research areas where the mathematical sciences are not yet playing large roles.

 The MSII activity emphasizes scientific research areas of high national priority that would benefit from innovative developments in mathematics and statistics.
 For example, modern communication, transportation, medicine, manufacturing, security, and finance all depend on the mathematical sciences.
 Success in meeting crucial challenges currently facing the nation in these areas will rest on advances in mathematical sciences research.
 The increasingly important challenges of deriving knowledge from vast amounts of data, whether numerical or experimental, of simulating complex phenomena accurately, and of dealing with uncertainty effectively are some of the areas where the mathematical sciences will play a vital role.
 Other promising areas where mathematical scientists could play larger roles include research to increase the security and resilience of the Nation’s critical infrastructure; research to enable emerging technologies such as autonomous systems, biometrics, energy storage, gene editing, machine learning, and quantum computing; and research in early-stage, innovative technologies that show promise in harnessing energy resources safely and efficiently.
-Collaborative research projects involving mathematical scientists have the potential to transform the nation’s ability to respond to these and many other challenges.
+Collaborative research projects involving mathematical scientists have the potential to transform the nation’s ability to lead advances in these and many other areas.